krzemienski/awesome-from-stars/README.md

 * [gsd-build/get-shit-done](https://github.com/gsd-build/get-shit-done): A light-weight and powerful meta-prompting, context engineering and spec-driven development system for Claude Code by TÂCHES.
 * [rackandhost/getmando](https://github.com/rackandhost/getmando): A beautiful and simply dashboard
 * [schollz/getsong](https://github.com/schollz/getsong): Download any song mp3 with no dependencies except ffmpeg
 * [specstoryai/getspecstory](https://github.com/specstoryai/getspecstory): Install our local first extensions for your favorite AI IDE or Terminal Agent.
+Process your histories into reusable skills with Lore.
 Sync your conversations to the cloud.
 File issues and requests.
 * [GetWVKeys/getwvkeys](https://github.com/GetWVKeys/getwvkeys): Official repository for getwvkeys.cc
 * [wcchristian/gh-action-notion-card](https://github.com/wcchristian/gh-action-notion-card): A github action to build a notion card.
 * [github/gh-actions-importer](https://github.com/github/gh-actions-importer): GitHub Actions Importer helps you plan and automate the migration of Azure DevOps, Bamboo, Bitbucket, CircleCI, GitLab, Jenkins, and Travis CI pipelines to GitHub Actions.